Skip to content

 • Handoffs, release receipts, and owner approvals.

-• Capability card updates and route-relevant capability evidence, once signed capability cards have their own profile.
+• Capability card update events and route-relevant capability evidence, once signed capability cards provide their own card signing profile.

-Every signed event should carry an event signature envelope with these fields:
+Every signed event carries an event signature envelope with these fields:

 {